Bajron/composeit/README.md

 ## Notice

-This package is still during prototyping / intensive development.
+This package is still during prototyping / exploratory development.

 Currently it is as a toy project, not a production ready solution.
 Checkout a rough plan of development in [TODO.md](TODO.md) and [COMPOSE.md](COMPOSE.md)